Military Science Department

 Faculty and staff in the Military Science Department serve as role models and mentors throughout your academic experience at The University of Scranton.
 The strong community and dedicated faculty at The University of Scranton help prepare graduates to be confident leaders in the military and elsewhere.

-Major Jason Wenger
+Lieutenant Colonel Jason Wenger

 Professor of Military Science